The Architecture and

 Friends Meeting House York Street Bath

-Georgian Architecture Brock Street Bath
+Georgian Architecture - Circus Bath

 The photobook concludes with a section (including a series of poignant photographs) that considers the need to maintain effective sustainability policies to protect the architectural heritage of Bath and to also consider environment in which we live.